 Conceptual ThinkingThe ability to think in abstract concepts.
 For example, a student who thinks about how much they value freedom before accepting a job that is particularly demanding and strict.
 In this case, freedom is an abstract idea that has no tangible form.

 Mind's EyeVisualizing the past or imagining the future as a series of visual scenes.
-It is also possible to solve problems by visualizing ideas including abstractions.Thinking about how the past could have been different.
+It is also possible to solve problems by visualizing ideas including abstractions.how the past could have been different.
 This can be viewed as a waste of time as the past can't be changed.
 However, it may also serve as training as a means to learn from the past.

 Mind WanderingAllowing your mind to think about ideas that are unrelated to the current moment.
 For example, thinking about your plans for the weekend in the middle of a conversation with your boss.